thephez/backup-readme/platform/markdown/reference-query-syntax.md

 | == | Matches values that are equal to a specified value |

 ### Range

-[block:callout]
+> 🚧 Dash Platform v0.22 notes
-{
+>
-  "type": "warning",
+> - Only one range operator is allowed in a query (except for between behavior)
-  "title": "Dash Platform v0.22 notes",
+> - The `in` operator is only allowed for last two indexed properties
-  "body": "- Only one range operator is allowed in a query (except for between behavior)\n- The `in` operator is only allowed for last two indexed properties\n- Range operators are only allowed after `==` and `in` operators\n- Range operators are only allowed for the last two fields used in the where condition\n- Queries using range operators must also include an `orderBy` statement"
+> - Range operators are only allowed after `==` and `in` operators
-}
+> - Range operators are only allowed for the last two fields used in the where condition
-[/block]
+> - Queries using range operators must also include an `orderBy` statement

 | Name | Description |
 | :-: | - |
 | < | Matches values that are less than a specified value |